alexmacrae/SamplerBox/docs/source/Definition_Files/examples.rst

+.. _definition-examples:

 1. Velocity
 ===========

-The original GrandPiano set uses multiple lines specifying the wav's to be selected and the corresponding fixed velocity value.
-Remember that default velocity is 127
+The original `GrandPiano <http://www.samplerbox.org/instruments>`_ set uses multiple lines specifying the wav's to be selected and the corresponding fixed velocity value.
+Remember that default velocity is 127.

 **File names:**